 Students continue honing their skills in Digital Media project production.
 Students will be able to describe the strategy used for alpha testing.
 They can prepare the media to do alpha testing and present the alpha product to the client for signoff.

-Weeks 15-16 deadlines.
+Students will be able to describe working under pressure and strict deadlines.
 They will be able as a team to prepare a beta test procedure, distribute the beta version to testers and analyze bug reports in order to produce a bug free product ready for golden master.